RiccardoBiondi/segmentation/docs/source/modules.rst

 Modules
 =======

-Together with the scripts, a series of modules are provides.
-Each modules contains a series of functions for image processing which are used  during the scrip developing.
-The modules are the following,each of them provides a different kind of functions.
+Together with the scripts, a series of modules are provided.
+Each module contains a series of functions for image processing which are used during the scrip developing.
+The modules are the following, each of them provides a different kind of functions.

 Utils
 -----

-This modules provides all the functions t read and write images in medical image format like '.nrrd' or '.nifti'.
-All the format supported by SimpleITK_ are supported.
+This modules provides all the functions t read and write images in a medical image format like '.nrrd' or '.nifti'.
+All the formats supported by SimpleITK_ are allowed.

 .. _SimpleITK: https://simpleitk.readthedocs.io/en/master/IO.html